 This section studies the migration market equilibrium, when workers pay a migration price to the smugglers, p, to migrate illegally to a high wages destination country.
-We thereby assume that individuals need to hire a smuggler if they wish to migrate.9 For simplicity of exposition, the analysis is first derived under the assumption that illegal migration entails no risk or equivalently that individuals are risk neutral.
+We thereby assume that individuals need to hire a smuggler to migrate.10 For simplicity of exposition, the analysis is first derived under the assumption that illegal migration entails no risk or equivalently that individuals are risk neutral.
 Section 4 shows that our results are robust to the introduction of risk aversion.